 Notwithstanding this resistance, these Restorers of Torah, as they like to portray themselves (and which indeed they are identified by) are gradually partaking more and more of these Hebraic legal responsibilities themselves – like the Sabbath, Feast days, Jewish customs, etc. The majority of these returnees to Torah principles, claim to uphold only the literal injunctions of the Bible, while vehemently rejecting the Rabbinic ‘man-made’ injunctions.
 Yet, ironically, they are also adopting many of the salient Rabbinic Oral Torah directives for rituals and religious items for which the literal Word (the Bible) offers no directives at all.
 Examples of these are the Prayer phylacteries, Tefillin, the Talith, the Mezuzah, etc.

-In their restorative drive, however, they select only those laws which they believe they are obligated to, and even then, they choose to interpret and define these Laws according to their own understanding or, as many claim, ‘according to the leading of the Holy Spirit’- though they still vociferously differ with each other.
-This results in great discord and disunity in the Restoration Movement because of the great confusion amongst its adherents regarding interpretation of these ‘Jewish’ Laws and practises and their rejection of Rabbinic interpretation.
+In their restorative drive of Torah, however, they select only those laws which they believe they are obligated to, and even then, they choose to interpret and define these Laws according to their own understanding or, as many claim, ‘according to the leading of the Holy Spirit’- though they still vociferously differ with each other.
+This results in great discord and disunity in the Restoration Movement because of the great confusion amongst its adherents regarding the interpretation of these ‘Jewish’ Laws and practices and their rejection of Rabbinic interpretation.

 Above all this confusion, one striking effect is indisputable: viz. the Power of the Word of G-d: